Samurai Sentai Shinkenger vs. Go-onger: GinmakuBang!!: Plot

 A year after defeating Yogoshimacritein, the Go-ongers head to the wild western realm of Gunman World (ガンマンワールド, Ganman Wārudo) to defeat Gaiark's Pollution President Batcheed (害統領バッチード, Gaitōryō Batchīdo) in a final confrontation.
 However, after defeating EngineOh G9, Batcheed opens up a dimensional rift that sucks the Go-ongers and Engines to other Braneworlds.
-Soon after, while finding themselves fighting Ugatz, the Shinkengers encounter Go-on Red as he helps takes out the Ugatz on his own, much to the Shinkengers' shock.
+Soon after, while finding themselves fighting Ugatts, the Shinkengers encounter Go-on Red as he helps takes out the Ugatts on his own, much to the Shinkengers' shock.
 Soon after, the Shinkengers bring Sōsuke and Bomper to the Shiba House, but Takeru and Sōsuke are unable to work together due to their conflicting personalities.
 Elsewhere, Batcheed arrives onto the Rokumon Junk to make the Gedoushu an offer to hand him their waters to bring to the mortal realm in order to power his Batchrium Plant.
-With the Ayakashi Homurakogi supporting him, Batcheed then asks for Yogostein, Kitaneidas, and Kegalesia to support him.
+With the Ayakashi Homurakogi supporting him, Batcheed then asks for Yogostein, Kitaneydas, and Kegalesia to support him.
 However, the trio raid the Gold Zushi cart before they tell the president they want nothing to do with his plan.
-They then ditch Shinken Gold as they retreat into the Sanzu River while he fights the Ugatz before Go-on Red and the other Shinkengers arrive to support him.
+They then ditch Shinken Gold as they retreat into the Sanzu River while he fights the Ugatts before Go-on Red and the other Shinkengers arrive to support him.
 The battle ends with the vassals getting sucked into a dimensional rift to save Shinken Red and Go-on Red from Batcheed's attack.
 While Genta and Mako meet the Sutō Siblings in Christmas World, Kotoha and Chiaki are jailed with Renn and Gunpei by DaiGoyou in Samurai World, and Ryunosuke ends up in Junk World alone until he is found by Saki and Hant as they cheer him up.